Tuscan Decorating Style Secrets:

 Or the nightingales, singing their hearts out all through the night?

-Having been welcomed graciously into many private Tuscan homes, shared delicious home-cooked meals, and snapped countless photos ...
-I'd like to share all that with you.
+Having been welcomed graciously into many private Tuscan homes, shared delicious home-cooked meals, and snapped countless photos, it's a real pleasure to be sharing all that with you.

-And there's more: Check out these books about Tuscan homes, Tuscan interiors and Tuscan decor - all with original pictures.
+I've also put a little 'library' together for you (in partnership with Amazon): Check out these books about Tuscan homes, Tuscan interiors and Tuscan decor; they all come with original pictures.